Skip to main content

 At a glance

 The pause-now alert.
 Live advertising spend, in money per day, burning on ASINs that have no sellable stock and therefore cannot convert a single click.
 Every pound spent here is pure waste: the shopper clicks the ad, lands on a detail page with no buy option, and leaves.
-This is one of the fastest, cleanest savings available on Amazon, and it is a cross-channel card because it joins your live ad spend to your live inventory state.
+This is one of the fastest, cleanest savings available on Amazon, and it is a cross-platform card because it joins your live ad spend to your live inventory state.
 When it reads above zero, the action is immediate.

 Calculation